kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-design.md

 ![Typographic Scale](/assets/images/posts/typographic-scale.png)

 I picked 20 Pixel as the base font size.
 I’m in my forties and websites pick fonts way too small.
-The company iA Inc. wrote in 2006 the article [The 100% Easy-2-Read Standard](https://ia.net/topics/100e2r), but still, fonts below the recommended 16 Pixels of browsers are a standard.
+The company iA Inc. wrote in 2006 the essay [The 100% Easy-2-Read Standard](https://ia.net/topics/100e2r), but still, fonts below the recommended 16 Pixels of browsers are a standard.

 ### Ligatures and Other Gems